 Website Analytics Data Collection

 Pages on the site may include Google Analytics tracking code.
 When a user clicks on a page with Google Analytics tracking code, the user executes a script enabling Google servers to track that visit.
 User reports are compiled using these data.
-User data are collected by Google for the Sentencing Advisory Council, the Department of Justice, Victoria, and the Victorian Government.
+User data are collected by Google for the Sentencing Advisory Council.

 While you can browse this website anonymously (i.e. without disclosing your personal information), we may not be able to provide the full range of services available through this website if we are not provided with the information outlined above.
 When you provide us with personal information about other individuals, we rely on you to make them aware of: